learn-co-curriculum/reading-ios-nsarray/README.md

 ### The Usefulness of Collections

-Holding information in variables is important, but what happens when we want to hold a lot inidividual pieces of information at once?
+Holding information in variables is important, but what happens when we want to hold a lot of individual pieces of information all at once?
 We *could* create a variable for each piece and this would work okay for small groups of information.
 But what if, for example, we want to hold all 41,733 United States postal codes at once?

 It's in this sort of scenario that holding the information in a collection becomes not only advantageous, but downright necessary.
 Our examples in this reading, however, will suffice to show a collection of only five objects.